MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 In this detection, user and group membership reconnaissance are used by attackers to map the directory structure and target privileged accounts for later steps in their attack using the SAMR protocol.

-From a command line on a workstation with proper permissions, run:
+From your workstation, sign in as an admin user, and run:

 ```cmd
 net user /domain